Taxation of social welfare payments

-If you are getting a social welfare payment you will get a PAYE Tax Credit in addition to your normal tax credits.
+All income in Ireland is generally subject to taxation.
+Your social welfare payment may or may not be deemed taxable but, even if your social welfare payment is taxable, you may not actually have to pay tax on it.
+If you are getting a social welfare payment you get an Employee Tax Credit (formerly known as a PAYE tax credit) in addition to your normal tax credits.
 This means, if a social welfare payment is your only source of income you may not pay tax because your tax liability does not exceed your tax credits.
-The PAYE Tax Credit is given to the person claiming the social welfare payment and not to the adult dependant.
-No tax is deducted at source by the Department of Social Protection.
-All enquiries about your tax liability should be addressed to your local tax office.
+The Employee Tax Credit is given to the person claiming the social welfare payment and not to the adult dependant, even if the Increase for a Qualified Adult is paid directly to the dependant.

-For example, you are getting a social welfare payment and an occupational pension.
+For example, you are getting a social welfare pension and an occupational pension.
 Your occupational pension is taxed through the Pay-As-You-Earn (PAYE) system in the same way as a wage or salary.
 This means that you get your tax credits in the normal way.
 In order to tax your social welfare pension, your annual tax credits are reduced by the tax liability on your social welfare pension.
 You then effectively pay tax on both the pensions, but it is collected from the occupational pension.
-For higher incomes, the standard rate cut off point will also be reduced.
+For higher incomes, the standard rate cut-off point will also be reduced.
 The technical term for this is coding in of credits.
-The same arrangement applies if you have income from a job and a social welfare pension.
-If your social welfare pension was not coded in, you would have to pay tax as a self-employed person and in a lump sum by 31 October each year.
+The same arrangement applies if you have income from a job and a social welfare payment.
+If your social welfare payment was not coded in, you would have to pay tax as a self-employed person and in a lump sum by 31 October each year.